Welcome to Zuora Product Documentation

 As businesses expand into new geographies, form joint ventures, or grow through mergers and acquisitions, it becomes challenging to manage revenue across multiple organizational units, support new markets with different operating models and products, and work with multiple transactional and reporting currencies.
 At the same time, expectations for integrity, compliance, data protection, and security continue to rise.

-Zuora offers Multi‑Entity and Data Access Controls (DAC) to address data security and data segmentation needs.
+Zuora offers Multi‑entity and Data Access Controls (DAC) to address data security and data segmentation needs.
 While these capabilities provide important value, they are insufficient for the complex, multidimensional requirements of modern enterprises.

 What is Zuora Multi-Org?

 Zuora Multi-Org allows you to model and operate multiple organizational units within a single Zuora tenant.
 You can define an org hierarchy under one company and assign users, configuration (such as the product catalog), customer accounts, and transactions to individual org units with clear, configurable boundaries.
-As a shared capability across Zuora Billing and Zuora Revenue, Multi-Org supports a unified, end-to-end order-to-revenue process across all org units..
+As a shared capability across Zuora Billing and Zuora Revenue, Multi-Org supports a unified, end-to-end order-to-revenue process across all org units.

 Key capabilities include: